mbrandonw/mbrandonw.github.io/_drafts/2015-02-10-algebraic-structure-and-protocols.markdown

 sconcat([[2, 3], [5, 7], [11, 13]], []) // [2, 3, 5, 7, 11, 13]
 ```

-I’ve called this function `sconcat` as is customary when dealing with semigroups.
+I’ve called this function `sconcat` as is customary when dealing with semigroups in computer science.
 Notice that the last example is simply flattening a nested array of integers.

 ## Monoid